3 days ago

 By: Ed Hitchins

-Roy Halladay, a former Toronto Blue Jays pitcher, fan favourite and six-time all-star with the team from 1998 to 2009, has died.
+Roy Halladay, a former Toronto Blue Jays pitcher, fan favourite and six-time all-star with the team from 1998 to 2009, has died in a small plane crash.
 He was 40 years old.

 At approximately 1:30 this afternoon, the Pasco County Sheriff’s Office issued a tweet that their water response and rescue unit was responding to a plane crashing in the Gulf of Mexico, about 10 miles off the coast of St. Petersburg, Fla.